rainforestapp/rainforest-cli/README.md

 - `--fail-fast` - fail the build as soon as the first failed result comes in.
 If you don't pass this it will wait until 100% of the run is done.
 Use with `--fg`.
 - `--custom-url` - use a custom url for this run.
 Example use case: an ad-hoc QA environment with [Fourchette](https://github.com/rainforestapp/fourchette).
 You will need to specify a `site_id` too for this to work.
 Note that we will be creating a new environment for this particular run.
 - `--git-trigger` - only trigger a run when the last commit (for a git repo in the current working directory) has contains `@rainforest` and a list of one or more tags.
 E.g. "Fix checkout process. @rainforest #checkout" would trigger a run for everything tagged `checkout`.
 This over-rides `--tag` and any tests specified.
 If no `@rainforest` is detected it will exit 0.
+- `--run-description "CI automatic run"` - add an arbitrary description for the run.

 More detailed info on options can be [found here](https://github.com/rainforestapp/rainforest-cli/blob/master/lib/rainforest/cli/options.rb#L23-L74).